-Well, you are not alone, since many tow truck drivers or trucking businesses in California face this daunting task of contacting only a handful of commercial auto insurance specialists.
+Your not alone, since many tow truck drivers or trucking businesses in California face the task of finding the right coverage for their risk.

 Towing Insurance Programs

-This alone can become frustrating, since not only is your classification in the industry labeled as a hard to place risk or high risk insurance but, so are the insurance companies who offer these products.
+This is because, not only is your classification in the industry labeled as a hard to place risk or high risk insurance but, so are the insurance companies who offer these products.

 The Business of Towing